 This was three months of new growth.
 I did a light bleach wash to wash out some of the dark red.
 Bleach, 40 volume and some shampoo was what I used.
 I also used olaplex to help protect my strands.

 This is four months of new growth.
 I was getting tired of the contrast and needed to blend the line of demarcation.
+Me and my grandson were also broke down here in my Wrangler, we were waiting for help to come, lol.

 I used L’Anza cream decolorizer to lift the red to a tweetie bird yellow.
 Fun stuff…not lol.
 Bye bye red.